 It’s flu vaccine time of the year again.
 Whether you choose to get the vaccine or not, is that choice based on accurate scientific information?
-While there may not be a one decision that’s right for everyone, it’s safe to say that making a choice based on myths is a mistake.
+While there may not be one “right” choice, making a choice based on myths is a mistake.

 How do vaccines work?

 When someone receives a vaccine, the body generates an immune response, producing antibodies that are specific to the infectious agent.
 If that person is subsequently exposed to that infectious agent, antibodies will quickly be produced so the antigen can be cleared from the body quickly without causing an infection.

 There are two main types of vaccines: live attenuated and inactivated.
 Live attenuated vaccines contain a weakened version of the infectious agent, while inactivated vaccines contain an infectious agent that has either been split or inactivated by some other means so it is not capable of replicating.
 Live vaccines generally aren’t recommended for people with compromised immune systems, as it can potentially produce a mild infection.